Booze and bungalows: global roots of English go on show

 Booze has its origins in the medieval Dutch busen, which means ‘to drink to excess’, while zombies have their roots in West Africa.

-The English Effect is on at the Council’s London headquarters until June 29th, when it will go on a tour of Council centers around the world.
+The English Effect is on at the Council’s London headquarters until June 29th, when it will go on a tour of Council centres around the world.

 The British Council helps people around the world to learn English as part of its work to build relationships for the United Kingdom through English, education and the arts.